-1. Set the environment variable GEMSTONE to the full pathname (starting with a slash) of the GemStone/S 64 Bit 3.1 directory.

-% setenv GEMSTONE InstallDir/GemStone64Bit3.1.0-RISC6000.AIX

-- \$ GEMSTONE=InstallDir/GemStone64Bit3.1.0-RISC6000.AIX

-- \$ export GEMSTONE

-- 2. Invoke the script gemsetup.

-- % unsetenv LANG - \$ source \$GEMSTONE/bin/gemsetup.csh

-- \$ unset LANG - \$. \$GEMSTONE/bin/gemsetup.sh

-Failure to clear the value of the LANG environment variable before running gemsetup can result in errors such as: gemsetup [Warning]: file .../bin/C.txt does not exist.

-3. If you will use GemStone frequently, consider adding to your login shell's initialization file (.cshrc or .profile) the environment variable GEMSTONE and the command gemsetup.
+- 1. Set the environment variable GEMSTONE to the full pathname (starting with a slash) of the GemStone/S 64 Bit 3.2 directory.
+For example, depending on your shell: - % setenv GEMSTONE InstallDir/GemStone64Bit3.2.0-RISC6000.AIX - \$ GEMSTONE=InstallDir/GemStone64Bit3.2.0-RISC6000.AIX - \$ export GEMSTONE - 2.
+Invoke the script gemsetup.
+For example, depending on your shell: - % source \$GEMSTONE/bin/gemsetup.csh - \$ . \$GEMSTONE/bin/gemsetup.sh - 3.
+If you will use GemStone frequently, consider adding to your login shell's initialization file (.cshrc or .profile) the environment variable GEMSTONE and the command gemsetup.
 This way, the GemStone environment is automatically configured every time you log in or create a login shell.